 In some cases, it’s possible to get deemed drug supply charges withdrawn by writing to whoever is prosecuting the case, which could either be the NSW Police Service or the Director of Public Prosecutions.

 Written applications should highlight the lack of evidence of supply, the evidence to support the drugs being for personal use, or the likelihood that they were being held for someone else.

-Holding drugs for someone else with the intention of giving them back at a later stage doesn’t count as supply and can be a valid defence if you are facing deemed drug supply charges.
+Holding drugs for the owner with the intention of giving them back shortly thereafter does not count as supply and can be a valid defence if you are facing deemed drug supply charges.